 Dr Bravenboer seeks to deploy his knowledge, skills and expertise to generate innovative responses to the changing landscape of higher education.

-Principal Fellowship of the Higher Education Academy is awarded in recognition of:
+Darryll is a Principal Fellow of the Higher Education Academy, which is awarded in recognition of:

-Dr Bravenboer also has a key interest in the development and enhancement of the transdisciplinary field of professional and work-based learning and was a key architect of the University's Work Based Learning Framework.
+Dr Bravenboer also has a key interest in the development and enhancement of the transdisciplinary field of professional and work-based learning.
 He also Chairs the University Accreditation Board which operates to recognise both prior and experimental learning as well as learning from external courses and training.
-He leads the University's work in developing Higher and Degree Apprenticeships including initiatives in the folioing professional practice sectors: Construction Management; Retail Management; Commercial Aviation; Creative Industries.
+He leads the University's work in developing Higher and Degree Apprenticeships including initiatives in the a range of professional practice sectors including: Construction Management; Retail Management; Commercial Aviation; Creative Industries, Higher Education, Sales.
 He has also supported the development of apprenticeships in Care Leadership and Management in collaboration with the School of Health and Education.

 As an Academic Associate of the Higher Education Academy, Dr Bravenboer uses his expertise to support individuals, teams and higher education communities to enhance the quality and impact of learning and teaching.

 Bravenboer D. W. and Workman B. (2016) 'Flexible Frameworks and Building Blocks' in Helyer R. (In press) Facilitating work-based learning: A tutor's handbook, Palgrave Macmillan

 Bravenboer D. W. and Workman B. (2016) 'Developing a Transdisciplinary Work Based Learning Curriculum: a model for recognising learning from work', in Keppell M., Reushle S., and Antonio A. (In press) Open Learning and Formal Credentialing in Higher Education: Curriculum Models and Institutional Policies, IGI Global

 Bravenboer D. W. (2012) 'The Official Discourse of Fair Access to Higher Education' Widening Participation and Lifelong Learning, Special Issue in Volume 14: Discourses of Inclusion in Higher Education 2012:36:1, Open University